 The benefits of having your tasks within Fleep conversations are pretty much endless.
 First of all, it keeps you on track for a certain project, giving you an overview of what you need to get done and a sense of accomplishment for all the tasks you have ticked off as ‘done’.
 Additionally, the Fleep Tasks feature holds your team responsible.
 In group conversations, you can see everyone’s tasks and what they have accomplished.
 In this way, your whole team is on the same page!

 There are two ways in which you can create tasks in Fleep.
 The first is by starting the message with “/task” and following that with the content of the task:

-The second way to create a task is to post a message and then convert it into a task - just right-click on the message and select “Create task” in the drop-down menu.
+The second way to create a task is to post a message and then convert it into a task - just right-click on a message and select “Create task” from the drop-down menu.